iambibhas/iambibhas.github.com/_posts/2013-04-25-tornado--wtforms--typeerror-formdata-should-be-a-multidict-type-wrapper-.md

     (Pdb) form.email.data
     'mail@gmail.com'

 Now there is a point to note here.
-Tornado sends the arguments data in a simple dictionary that has the values inside a list.
+Tornado sends the arguments data in a simple dictionary that has each of the values inside a list.
 Here is a pointer if you're using some framework that sends a simple dictionary, with the arguments *not* in list, and that also doesn't have a `getlist()` method, just change the `getlist()` method to this -

     class SimpleMultiDict(dict):
         def getlist(self, key):